mixmaxhq/eb-fix-npm/README.md

 this module after installing the `.ebextensions` file.
 Uninstallation won't take the file with it.

+## Acknowledgements

+Some of the hooks are based on logic from https://github.com/kopurando/better-faster-elastic-beanstalk.

 ## Release History

 * 1.1.0 Cache Node modules between deploys